HITS-MCM/reweight_residue_secstruct/README.md

 The file `dssp.out` contains the secondary structure information for each peptide residue of the all the GaMD frames, obtained via **`cpptraj`**.
 The file `weights.dat` contains the corresponding boost potential information parsed from the GaMD log files **in the format that is also used by the standard GaMD reweighting scripts `PyReweighting-*D.py`, used for continuous order parameters**.
 Please consult the comments in `prepare_input_reweight_residue_secstruct.bsh` for more information on its input and the generated output etc.
-The script `prepare_input_reweight_residue_secstruct.bsh` aggregates the information from a consecutive GaMD production run (i.e., a single replicon), split over two trajectory files.
+In the example case, the script `prepare_input_reweight_residue_secstruct.bsh` aggregates the information from a consecutive GaMD production run (i.e., a single replicon), split over two trajectory files.
 In case of the first trajectory file (i.e., `gaMD_params_stripped.nc`), only the last third of frames is taken (as the remaining part corresponds to preparatory steps).
-If your trajectory is split over more than two trajectory files, you have to extend the script accordingly.
-In any case, make sure that the order of your GaMD frames and their respective GaMD log file information are in sync.
+**If your trajectory is split over more than two trajectory files, you have to extend the script accordingly.
+In any case, make sure that the order of your GaMD frames and their respective GaMD log file information are in sync.**

 > [!TIP]
 > By making the corresponding adaptions to `prepare_input_reweight_residue_secstruct.bsh`, in principle, one can also aggregate information from different GaMD replica for reweighting.